mggeorgiev/hugo_resume/content/projects/pekarnaudoma.md

 approach: ["First, I created and deployed a small web site.
 This approach limits the functionality but compensates with speed and also serves as a backup in case the site needs to be urgently redeployed on Azure storage."
           ,"A third party service was used to send messages - https://formspree.io/.
 I had to create verification on the form."
           ,"Then I created and added a Google Analytics ID to better understand the audience."]
-markdown: ["First, I created and deployed a small web site.
+markdown: ["*First*, I created and deployed a small web site.
 This approach limits the functionality but compensates with speed and also serves as a backup in case the site needs to be urgently redeployed on Azure storage."
           ,"A third party service was used to send messages - https://formspree.io/.
 I had to create verification on the form."
           ,"Then I created and added a Google Analytics ID to better understand the audience."]
+services: true
 # markdown: ["*First*, I created and deployed a small web site.
 This approach limits the functionality but compensates with speed and also serves as a backup in case the site needs to be urgently redeployed on Azure storage.","
 # A third party service was used to send messages - https://formspree.io/.
 I had to create verification on the form.<br><br>
 # Then I created and added a Google Analytics ID to better understand the audience."]